-Catherine Bollard, M.D., Richard Henriques, MBA and Mark Simon, MBA, serve on the nominating and corporate governance committee, which is chaired by Mark Simon.
+Catherine Bollard, MBChB, M.D., Richard Henriques, MBA and Mark Simon, MBA, serve on the nominating and corporate governance committee, which is chaired by Mark Simon.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable Nasdaq rules.
-During the fiscal year ended December 31, 2019, the nominating and corporate governance committee met one time.
+During the fiscal year ended December 31, 2020, the nominating and corporate governance committee met four times.
 The nominating and corporate governance committee's responsibilities include:

-- developing and recommending to the board of directors criteria for board and committee membership; - · establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us: - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; - overseeing the evaluation of our board of directors.
+- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the board of directors; - · recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - reviewing and discussing with the board of directors corporate succession plans for our chief executive officer and other key officers; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; - overseeing the evaluation of our board of directors.